-Scott McLeod, J.D., Ph.D., is an Associate Professor in the Department of Educational Leadership Studies at the University of Kentucky.
+Scott McLeod, J.D., Ph.D., is widely recognized as one of the nation’s leading experts on K-12 school technology leadership issues.
+Dr. McLeod currently serves as the Director of Innovation for Prairie Lakes Area Education Agency in Iowa.
 He also is the Founding Director of the UCEA Center for the Advanced Study of Technology Leadership in Education (CASTLE), the nation’s only academic center dedicated to the technology needs of school administrators, and was a co-creator of the wildly popular video series, Did You Know?
 (Shift Happens).

 He has received numerous national awards for his technology leadership work, including recognitions from the cable industry, Phi Delta Kappa, the National School Boards Association, and the Center for Digital Education.
 In Spring 2011 he was a Visiting Canterbury Fellow at the University of Canterbury in New Zealand.
 Dr. McLeod blogs regularly about technology leadership issues at Dangerously Irrelevant and Education Recoded and occasionally at The Huffington Post.
 He also just completed his first book, What School Leaders Need to Know About Digital Technologies and Social Media.

 Justin is an Assistant Professor in the Department of Educational Leadership Studies at the University of Kentucky.
 He joined the faculty in 2008.
 Justin came from Indiana University — Bloomington where he earned his Ph.D. in Educational Leadership and Policy Studies and taught courses in educational law.
 Justin also has a Juris Doctor and Masters in Educational Leadership from Southern Illinois University — Carbondale.